kevinstl-org/apiease-docs/docs/docs/request-types/liquid-requests.md

 **Liquid**: The Liquid code that will run when this request is triggered.
 Your template can:

-Use standard Liquid tags like assign, if, elsif, else, for, and capture.
+- Use standard Liquid tags like assign, if, elsif, else, for, and capture.

-Call other APIEase requests using the custom call tag shown below.
+- Call other APIEase requests using the custom call tag shown below.

-Read parameters passed in from the storefront or other triggers.
+- Read parameters passed in from the storefront or other triggers.

 **Parameters**: You can provide in app parameters directly in the request configuration.
 If you need values that depend on customer activity or storefront context, you can pass dynamic embedded parameters from the storefront.

-Liquid: Key value pairs you want available to the template as variables.
+- **Liquid**: Key value pairs you want available to the template as variables.

-System: System parameters are used by APIEase in special cases such as Customer Authentication.
+- **System**: System parameters used by APIEase in special cases such as Customer Authentication.

 If your request includes confidential values such as API keys or credentials, check the Sensitive checkbox.
 These values are stored on the server and are never exposed to the storefront or even the admin screen.
 Once they have been submitted they are encrypted in our database and only decrypted for use at runtime.